 - 3.1.1.
-This is an application for: - Partial demolition and refurbishment of existing light industrial building (Class E); - Erection of a 7-storey building consisting of 56 residential units (Class C3); comprising 25 x 1 bed, 22 x 2 bed, 9 x 3 bed units; - 1711 square meters of Commercial (Class E) on the ground floor; - Cycle parking and refuse storage; - Hard and soft landscaping; and - Disabled Parking Bays. - 3.1.2.
+This is an application for: - Partial demolition and refurbishment of existing light industrial building (Class E); - Erection of a 7-storey building consisting of 56 residential units (Class C3); comprising 25 x 1 bed, 22 x 2 bed, 9 x 3 bed units; - 1055 square meters of Commercial (Class E) on the ground floor;

+- Cycle parking and refuse storage; - Hard and soft landscaping; and - Disabled Parking Bays. - 3.1.2.
 The proposed 56 homes are contained within a 7-storey building forming a linear block of development along Lawrence Road with primary access for both the residential and commercial aspects located within the primary frontage. - 3.1.3.
-The proposal includes cycle parking (103 long-stay cycle parking spaces and 23 shortstay cycle spaced for residents and 12 long-stay cycle parking and 6 short-stay cycle parking spaces for the commercial element).
+The proposal includes cycle parking (103 long-stay cycle parking spaces and 23 short-stay cycle spaced for residents and 8 long-stay cycle parking and 2 short-stay cycle parking spaces for the commercial element).
 Refuse/recycling storage facilities are also provided. - 3.1.4.
 The proposal includes photo-voltaic panels on the roof level of the partially retained commercial unit.
 Green roofs are included on the residential roof spaces - 3.1.5.
-5 off-street wheelchair accessible car parking spaces with electric charging points provided. - 3.1.6.
-Existing London Plane trees along Lawrence Road to be retained.
+Five off-street wheelchair accessible car parking spaces with electric charging points would be provided. - 3.1.6.
+Existing London Plane trees along Lawrence Road to be retained. - 3.1.7.
+Following deferral of the case, at Officers' request, from the Planning Sub-Committee meeting of November 7th, 2024, given the Health and Safety Executive's (HSE) position on the proposal, the scheme has been revised in response to comments received by the HSE regarding Fire Safety.
+The revisions to ground and first floor levels include the following: - Changes to rear elevation of the residential building (ground and first floors), - Reduced commercial unit, additional landscaping, trees and an enhanced entrance to the commercial building. - Open-air parking within new central courtyard (Ground Floor). - Communal deck reduced in scale (First Floor) - Car and cycle parking - 3.1.8.
+The relevant parts of the report have been updated to reflect the current scheme.